opnfv/bottlenecks/docs/testing/user/userguide/posca_guide.rst

 POSCA Introduction
 ====================
-The POSCA (Parametric Bottlenecks Testing Catalogue) testsuite classifies the bottlenecks test cases and results into 5 categories.
+The POSCA (Parametric Bottlenecks Testing Catalogue) test suite classifies the bottlenecks test cases and results into 5 categories.
 Then the results will be analyzed and bottlenecks will be searched among these categories.

-The POSCA testsuite aims to locate the bottlenecks in parmetric manner and to decouple the bottlenecks regarding the deployment requirements.
+The POSCA testsuite aims to locate the bottlenecks in parametric manner and to decouple the bottlenecks regarding the deployment requirements.
 The POSCA testsuite provides an user friendly way to profile and